opendesigndev/open-design-framework/CONTRIBUTING.md

 ## Notes

-- If you typescript `type` has methods, change it to interface.
+- If your typescript `type` has methods, change it to interface.
 It renders better in typedoc.
+- Same applies for type inheritance (nodes).